NETWAYS/gitlab-training/day1/03_Basics/03_Changes.md

 # Remove changes

 * `git rm --cached`
-  * Reset files added to the staging index
+  * Reset files added to the staging area
   * Hint: This comes in handy with `git add -A` before
 * `git rm`
   * Remove the file(s) from working tree and Git repository